 - Apparatus Setup

 - Frequently Asked Questions – FAQs

 To prepare potash alum from potassium sulfate and aluminium sulfate through crystallization.

 The formula for potash alum is K2SO4.Al2(SO4)3.24H2O.
 It is prepared by crystallizing the alum from a concentrated solution containing equimolar amounts of potassium sulfate and aluminium sulfate.
 It is a colourless, crystalline solid with a sour taste.
-The crystal of potash alum is octahedral in shape.
+The crystal of potash alum is octahedral.
 It is commonly known as ‘fitkari’.

 The chemical reaction is given below.

-While dissolving aluminium sulphate in warm water a little amount of dilute sulfuric acid is added in order to prevent the hydrolysis of this salt.
+While dissolving aluminium sulphate in warm water a little amount of dilute sulphuric acid is added in order to prevent the hydrolysis of this salt.